-There is no doubt that in our society today, many of the people we declare to be successful have proven themselves be thoroughly horrible, repulsive individuals, who put very few things ahead of their egotistical, self-indulgent desires.
-Needless to say, we see them as immensely successful because they have in fact accrued tremendous wealth, built great structures or have attained other accomplishments that many of us would have loved to have under our own belts as well.
-Nonetheless, when you look at the rest of their lives, there is nothing about them that we would want to admire or emulate.
+There is no doubt that in our society today, many of the people we declare to be successful have proven themselves be thoroughly horrible, repulsive individuals.
+They have put very few things ahead of their egotistical and self-indulgent desires.
+Needless to say, we see them as immensely successful because they have in fact accrued tremendous wealth.
+They have built great structures or have attained other accomplishments that many of us would have loved to have under our own belts as well.
+Nonetheless, there is nothing about the rest of their lives that we would want to admire or emulate.

 In essence, we have allowed success to become inextricably linked to material gain and outward appearance.

 But what if we redefined success?

 What if success was not just about how much you can grow your bank balances but it was also about personal growth?

 What if it wasn’t just about your accomplishments, status and power but also about contribution to the greater good?